Tom Kirdahy: Theatre career (2007–present)

-Kirdahy always maintained a strong passion and love for the theatre, even while pursuing a career as an activist and lawyer.
+Kirdahy always maintained a passion for the theatre, even while pursuing a career as an activist and lawyer.
 Through the East End Gay Organization, Kirdahy and critic, Isa Goldberg, organized a discussion called "Theatre From a Gay Perspective", which was the beginning of his transition to a producing career.
 The panel included three playwrights: Lanford Wilson, Edward Albee, and Terrence McNally.